salnad/wikirunner/README.md

 Our API currently works by using selenium / beautifulsoup to make a request to another persons website (https://degreesofwikipedia.com/) and returns their computed answer.

 In the future we hope to host our API on a webserver (using proper use of auth tokens) to allow users to use WikiRunners chrome extension without running the API locally.
-We also plan to use DBPedia's dump of parsed wikipedia links and graph traversal algorithms used like in this project (https://www.sixdegreesofwikipedia.com/) to calculate paths ourselves.
+We also plan to use DBPedia's dump of parsed wikipedia links and graph traversal algorithms used like in this project (https://www.sixdegreesofwikipedia.com/) to calculate paths ourselves (WORK IN PROGRESS).

 ### Chrome Extension
 Our chrome extension can be installed by doing the following: